Please note - This fund is now closed. A shortlist has been submitted to Government and we wait to hear the result.

 As 90% of funding available through the UK Community Renewal Fund is revenue funding and only available in 2021/22, projects should be predominantly, or exclusively revenue based.
 Projects that focus predominantly on the construction or major refurbishment of buildings, the purchase of land or the purchase of large pieces of equipment will not be supported.

 The UK Community Renewal Fund will also provide Lead Authorities with funding to be used towards the costs incurred in managing Fund awards.
-A flat rate of 2% of the value of the UK Community Renewal Fund spent by each project will be used by Southend on Sea Borough Council for the costs incurred in managing Fund awards.
+A flat rate of 2% of the value of the UK Community Renewal Fund spent by each project will be used by Southend on Sea City Council for the costs incurred in managing Fund awards.

-In selecting the bids that will be forwarded to the UK Government for consideration Southend-on-Sea Borough Council will prioritise the bids that support the national themes (outlined above) and have the greatest potential to deliver against key local priorities, as outlined in the Southend 2050 Ambition.
+In selecting the bids that will be forwarded to the UK Government for consideration Southend-on-Sea City Council will prioritise the bids that support the national themes (outlined above) and have the greatest potential to deliver against key local priorities, as outlined in the Southend 2050 Ambition.
 In particular, we will support bids which deliver against the recovery priorities drawn from the 2050 ambition:

 - Economic focus on a stronger and safer town - Projects that help to rebuild and support a local economy and social infrastructure that recognises recent challenges but is clear about the ambition for the future.